-The program is designed for those students seeking a two-year degree in specific skills areas of computer technology.
-The program is flexible to accommodate individual student needs.
+The program is designed for those students seeking a two-year degree in specific skills of computer technology.
+The program is flexible to accommodate individual student needs to foster global thinkers for the digital age.
 The student may choose from two different degree emphases: Networking Specialist or Web Development.